cx18121/search-api-benchmark/README.md

 I would scale to test more companies at a variety of stages, including pre-seed companies.
 I'd also add Brave / Perplexity / Claude web search.
 Also add more LLM models as judges (ex.
 GPT/Gemini/Kimi).

-I'd also add edge / adversarial cases — companies with name collisions, recent rebrands, and non-US companies — to test robustness on the long tail.
+I'd also add edge/adversial cases, so companies with the same name as another company, recent rebrands, and non-US companies.

 ## How to run